 Will moving my nerve plant to the kitchen or bathroom raise humidity enough?

-Bathrooms and kitchens have the most humidity of homes making them ideal for tropical plants.
+Bathrooms and kitchens have the most humidity in homes, making them ideal for tropical plants.
 However, fittonia plants need consistency.
 Consistent heat, consistently high humidity, and consistent air circulation.
 If the area you have your plant located isn’t suitable, try to find somewhere that can give it a consistent growing climate.
-Grouping tropical plants with high transpiration rates close together can work, as long as you’re careful not to overcrowd them.
+Grouping tropical plants with high transpiration rates close together can work if you’re careful not to overcrowd them.

 How Can Humidity be Increased for Hanging Baskets with Fittonia?

 Once Fittonia has matured, the spreading foliage is terrific for hanging baskets.
-Getting that spread though is difficult because humidity trays are out the question for hanging baskets.
-Humidifiers can help address the low humidity issue, however, the simplest solution to hanging baskets would be to group similar trailing plants together.
-The heartleaf philodendron, parlor palm, English ivy and ferns are each trailing varieties that can tolerate lower humidity.
-Group them together to take advantage of the collective transpiration and they can help prevent leaves curling on nerve plants.
+Getting that spread though, is difficult because humidity trays are out of the question for hanging baskets.
+Humidifiers can help address the low humidity issue.
+However, the simplest solution to hanging baskets would be to group similar trailing plants together.
+The heartleaf philodendron, parlor palm, English ivy, and ferns are each trailing varieties that can tolerate lower humidity.
+Group them to take advantage of the collective transpiration, and they can help prevent leaves from curling on nerve plants.